thepluginworks/tpw-core/modules/members/docs/admin-help/member-profiles.md

 ## Select the Profile page

-- Create a page in WordPress that contains the shortcode: [tpw_member_profile]
+- Create a page in WordPress that contains the shortcode: '[tpw_member_profile]'
 - In Member Settings → Member Profile, select this page in the dropdown.

 ## What members see